 - Maple syrup – you can replace it with agave syrup or rice syrup, or any liquid sweetener you like with different sweetness results.

 Combining the ingredients

 This is a no-cook peanut butter fudge recipe, so you don’t need to bring the ingredients in a saucepan over medium heat like most classic fudge recipes.
-All you have to do is bringing the ingredients into a large bowl and stirring to combine well.
+All you have to do is bring the ingredients into a large bowl and stir to combine well.

 Then, transfer into a loaf pan covered with parchment paper.
 Mine is a 9-inch x 5-inch pan.
 Freeze the pan for 30 minutes to firm up the fudge.